coderefinery/git-collaborative/_episodes/02-centralized.md

 This means that any type of repository links that you can think of can be implemented - not just "everything connects to one central server".

+In Git, all repositories are equivalent but we typically we consider one repository as the main development line and this is marked as "central".
+The "central" is a role, not a technical difference.

-In this episode, we will explore the usage of a **centralized workflow** for collaborating online on a github project.
+In this episode, we will explore the usage of a **centralized workflow** for collaborating online on a project **within one repository..

 ### Centralized layout

 ![]({{ site.baseurl }}/img/forking/centralized.svg)

-In Git, all repositories are equivalent but in the typical **centralized** style, we consider one repository as the main development line and this is marked as "central".
-The "central" is a role, not a technical difference.

 Features:

 - Typically all developers have both read and write permissions (double-headed arrows).
-- Suited for cases where all developers are in the same group or organization etc.
+- Suited for cases where **all developers are in the same group or organization or project**.
-- Code review workflow is possible.
-- Code review can be coupled with automated testing.

-Advantages:

-- More familiar for Subversion or CVS users.
-- Easier: for each clone there is only one remote.

-Disadvantages:

-- Everybody who wants to contribute needs write access.
+- **Everybody who wants to contribute needs write access**.
-- Maintainer needs to trust the developers to not break things (but you can protect branches).
+- Good idea to write-protect the main branch (typically `master` or `main`).

 Real life examples: